 Oakland Zoo: http://www.oaklandzoo.org/support-the-zoo/volunteer-opportunities/

 Many students are interested in movies and want to learn more about film-making.
 Others want to learn about multimedia.
-However, such internships are hard to find locally and often involve relocation to major media hubs such as NYC and LA.
-This can be daunting but there are media internships actually available at all sorts of locations.
+However, such internships are hard to find locally and often involve temporary relocation to major media hubs such as NYC and LA.
+This can be daunting but there are media internships available everywhere.
 Media internships include social media such as blogging, journalism, radio, TV, and film.
 Try contacting local radio stations or local newspapers directly as their internship opportunities are often not listed online.
 Many large channels such as Discovery also offer high school internships.
 Other places to look are media studies departments of large schools such as Stanford, UC Berkeley, UC Santa Barbara, etc. For example, UC Berkeley maintains a Pacific Film Archive which is a great place to gain exposure to film and media.
 Another place to get media internships is at Craigslist; small companies often post their need for interns there since they may not have their own websites.Such internships involve writing for independent magazines or producing radio shows.

 Government agencies like the Environmental Protection Agency also actively seek out high school students.
 Try http://www.student.gov/ for government listings of opportunities in practically every field of interest.
 Just like the Smithsonian, most large government agencies like to establish mutually beneficial relations with students.
 The government website is expansive, so I will let you explore that on your own.